gitsgulabjamun/jekyll_on_the_fly/_posts/2018-12-18-ownCloud-Quickstart-Guide.md

 ## Add the ownCloud Repository in your system

-Use the following commands to add it on CentOS 7:
+Use the following commands to add the ownCloud repsository on CentOS 7:

 `cd /etc/yum.repos.d/`